andreibogdanflorea/andreibogdanflorea.github.io/_pages/about.md

 I am currently a Computer Science student at the Polytechnic University of Bucharest.

-I am passionate about programming and software development, as well as about about maths and data science.

-I have been participating and finding success in programming and maths competitions ever since I was in middle school.
+My passion for software development and data science has its roots in middle school, when I started participating and finding success in programming and maths competitions.

-I like to think that I am a fast learner, keen on embracing anything new in my life, be it a new algorithm, a new concept, or even a new hobby.
+I like to think that I am a fast learner, keen on embracing anything new in my life, whether it is a new algorithm, a new concept, or even a new hobby.

 # About this website